Existence of a Radner equilibrium in a model with transaction costs: Discrete-Time Equilibrium

 Since each agent optimizes in her own shadow market while maintaining the ``closeness'' condition \eqref{def:discrete_closeness}, a unique market annuity rate is only guaranteed when trade occurs.
 When trade does not occur in a given period, there is a range of possible annuity values (and corresponding interest rates) consistent with equilibrium.
+In \cite{LMW04JPE, HMK17wp}, the authors have a single equilibrium price rather than two shadow prices, but these works need to allow for the agents to pay different transaction costs based on a total exogenous cost.
+We are able to avoid this endogenous splitting of costs while maintaining tractability in part because we choose to work with shadow markets.

 The following is the main result of the section.
 The proof is in Section \ref{section:proofs}. \begin{theorem} Let $\tilde\beta_i:=\beta_i+\alpha_i\mu_i-\frac{\alpha_i^2\sigma_i^2}{2}$, and assume that $\tilde\beta_i$ is strictly positive for $i=1,2$.
 For $\lambda\in[0,1)$, there exists an equilibrium with strictly positive constant shadow interest rates $r_1, r_2$ and constant shadow annuity values $A_1=1/r_1$, $A_2=1/r_2$.
 The optimal consumption and wealth processes for investor $i=1,2$, are given by \eqref{eqn:discrete_opt_consumption} and \eqref{eqn:discrete_opt_wealth}, respectively.